ConradKent/openvr_headset_ros/README.md

 openvr_headset_ros is a package for ros based on vrui_mdf by Zhenyu Shi(https://github.com/zhenyushi/vrui_mdf).
 The goal of this project is to provide an open source way to view a ros/gazebo simulation through a vr headset.
 This package will use openvr to get tracking info and send images to the headset for display.
 The package currently works with the original Vive headset and controllers or the Vive Pro headset and controllers, and with lighthouse version 1.0 or 2.0.
 Other SteamVR capable headsets should be relatively simple to add.

+**This is the development branch of the code.
+I'm trying to remove the openvr_ros dependency real quick, and use the "local" msg file for openvr_headset_ros instead.**

+**Also note that, in order to use this currently, you'll need to do a find-replace on all files to replace "/home/conrad" with "/home/YOURNAMEHERE" for whatever your username is for your computer system (e.g., if your username is janedoe, then "/home/janedoe" should be what you are replacing "/home/conrad" with).
+This will be fixed in a later update.**

 ## Some Gifs

 A demo of controlling a Turtlebot3, With perspective from inside the headset and outside.
 This demo uses the waypoint, throwto, and velocity controls: